fieldmuseum/tailwindfmnh/README.md

 The goal of this repository is to provide examples of tailwind components/styling for use with any FMNH web properties that can utilize it.

+Pushed changes to the `main` branch will deploy to [Vercel at this URL](https://tailwindfmnh.vercel.app/).

 ## For devs

 For familiarity, this repo is set up using Next.js.